Wish Kid

-Wish Kid is an animated television series that aired on Saturday mornings from September 14, 1991, through December 7, 1991 on NBC starring Macaulay Culkin.
+Wish Kid is an animated series that aired on Saturday mornings from September 14 to December 7, 1991 on NBC starring Macaulay Culkin.
 It was produced by DIC Animation City and Italian company Reteitalia S.p.A., in association with Spanish network Telecinco.

 A second season was planned for 1993 to air on The Family Channel, but this was later cancelled.

 Synopsis

 Nicholas "Nick" McClary (modeled after and voiced by Culkin), a 10-year-old boy, owns a baseball glove that had been struck by a miniature shooting star, an event that inexplicably enabled it to magically grant wishes, if punched three times.
 It is, however, limited to use only once every week, and each wish would expire relatively shortly after it was cast, often at the most inopportune time possible.
 Each story — introduced in a live-action prologue by Culkin — revolves around Nick's wishes and the trouble that always seems to follow.
 It is up to Nick and others involved to resolve the situation and make things right.

 Darryl Singletary is Nick's best friend and the only one in on the secret; he always manages to get tangled up in Nick's adventures.
 Francis "Frankie" Dutweiler is the neighborhood bully who often antagonizes Nick and Darryl.
 Other characters include Mel and Adrienne McClary, Nick's parents, who are a reporter/photographer and real estate agent, respectively; Nick's younger sister, Katie (voiced by Quinn Culkin, Macaulay's real life sister), his pet dog, Slobber, and nosy neighbor, Mrs. Opal.